Unboxed-Software/solana-course/content/program-state-management.md

 ### Solana accounts iterator

 Recall that the `AccountInfo` for all accounts required by an instruction are passing through a single `accounts` argument.
-In order to parse through the accounts and use them within our instruction, we will need to create an iterator with a mutable reference to the `accounts`.
+To parse through the accounts and use them within our instruction, we will need to create an iterator with a mutable reference to the `accounts`.

 At that point, instead of using the iterator directly, we pass it to the `next_account_info` function from the `account_info` module provided by the `solana_program` crate.